quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_7._Performance.md

 #### Graph of Sensitivity of Reliability as a Function of Time
-Background context: The graph illustrates the sensitivity of reliability with respect to time by plotting the values obtained from the differentiation of \( R(t) \).
+Background context: The graph illustrates the sensitivity of reliability with respect to time by plotting the values obtained from the differentiation of $R(t)$.
 This helps in understanding how the system's reliability changes over different periods.

 :p What does the graph of sensitivity of reliability show?
 ??x
 The graph shows how the rate of change of reliability varies with respect to time.
 For instance, at different times:
-- At \( t = 0 \), the partial derivatives are negative and close in magnitude.
+- At $t = 0$, the partial derivatives are negative and close in magnitude.
-- As time progresses from \( t = 6 \) to \( t = 10 \), the changes remain constant.
+- As time progresses from $t = 6 $ to$t = 10$, the changes remain constant.

 This analysis helps in identifying critical periods where reliability is most sensitive to parameter variations.
 ```java